Magicianred/test-driven-javascript-dsa/README.md

 <br>
 <br>

-## Running Tests for JavaScript Data Structures or Algorithms
+## Running Tests for a JavaScript Data Structure or Algorithm
 ***

 ### Navigate to location of file of JavaScript data-structure or algorithm problem-solution